HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 As we saw earlier, Wix had the lowest proportion of sites with a “good” LCP.
 We can make a reasonable link between page weight and page load time, so clearly automatically converting to WebP is not a solution in isolation to page weights and thus CO2 emissions.
 It is, however, a more efficient format and improved native support for the format by the most popular CMSs would be beneficial.

+Image formats are one mechanism for making images more efficient.
+Other mechanisms such as "lazy loading" images would benefit from future research.

-We’re unable to fully answer the question “What is the impact of CMSs on the environment?”, but we are contributing to an answer.
+We’re unable to fully answer the question of the impact of CMSs on the environment, but we are contributing to an answer.
 CMSs have a responsibility to take environmental impact seriously, and decreasing the average page weight is important work.

 ## Conclusion